New Business Incubation

 - You are an excellent communicator, with good presentation and networking skills.

 - Analytical ability for numerical data, good problem-solving ability and strong will to share knowledge and expertise with others.

 - You can work on your own under general direction, have a good sense of prioritization of assigned goals and manage time accordingly.
 You excellent reporting skills.

 - You are willing to travel (mainly inside Europe).

 What we offer

 We aim to lead the way.
 Not just for our customers, but for our employees too.
 That is why we strive to create a collaborative environment in which we can all succeed, and a culture through which we can all share ideas, develop our expertise and advance our careers.
+We engage in building an inclusive work culture that offers equal opportunities for all employees irrespective of their diverse backgrounds.
 As you would expect from a world-leading organisation, we will also reward your contribution with a competitive salary and benefits.
 With all this and more, imagine what you could do?